 All land is subject to Tenure which means the Crown is the ultimate owner.
 Land holders are tenants in one form or another and are termed Registered Proprietors.

 A board set up under the Land Act 1933 to oversee the administration of the State's pastoral leases.
 Replaced under the Land Administration Act 1997 by the Pastoral Lands Board.

 The Land Administration Act 1997 equivalent to the 1933 Act's Pastoral Board.

 A lease over land which gives the lessee the right to graze stock on the natural vegetation.
 Pastoral leases are limited to the natural surface of the land only, and the lessee has no right to the soil or timber.
 Areas leased vary in size up to 500 000 hectares.
-All pastoral leases expire on the 30th June, 2015.

 The number of the north/south track of the satellite in its specific satellite grid.
 LANDSAT uses the WRS and SPOT the GRS.
 For LANDSAT, in the visibility circle for the Alice Springs receiving station, the path range is 84 to 117, from east to west.

 Land acquired by the Crown for use as a footway.

 May be granted under the Land Administration Act 1997 to permit diverse use of pastoral lease land (eg for tourism, horticulture, and non-indigenous pastures).